plantanapp/documentation/docs/Actions/grant-revoke-user-role.md

 ## `Don't use it to`

-- Prevent users from accessing the system at all, instead mark users as deleted or unauthorize them (for Revoke User Role)
+- Prevent users from accessing the system at all.
+Instead, mark users as deleted or unauthorize them (for Revoke User Role)

 ## `Related Actions`